Back then people could own other people. So the owners of this girl made their money from a slave who told fortunes.

 28 So you, brothers, are children of the promise, like Isaac.
 29 But just as then the son who was conceived according to the flesh persecuted the son who was conceived according to the Spirit, so it is now.
 30 But what does the Scripture say?
 “Drive out the slave woman and her son, for the son of the slave woman must never share the inheritance with the son of the free woman.”
 31 So then, brothers, we are not children of the slave woman but of the free woman.

-Written by Paul Autumn AD49 from Antioch.
+The Letter to the Galatians was written by Paul Autumn AD49 from Antioch.

 Seven out of ten people were slaves in the Roman Empire.